Selective focus makes people pop out of photos, or the backgrounds recede in a blur. And you choose what pops, what blurs, and what fuzzes over.

 Here are some camera settings that we all made on the cameras.

-• Auto ISO.
-We all set our cameras to Auto ISO and our lowest ISO on the camera default preferences of 50 to 200 ISO.
+Auto ISO.
+We all set our cameras to Auto ISO; our lowest ISO on the camera default preferences is 50 to 200 ISO.
 We then set the highest ISO on what the camera is realistically capable of shooting.
 For most of the cameras, this was between ISO 1600 and 6400.
 Both Canon and Nikon also allow you to set your highest shutter speed.
 We put this according to the situation.

-• Flash outside in daylight.
+Flash outside in daylight.
 When it is the middle of the day, and the sun is straight up, you will most likely get dark circles around the eyes.
 I call this the raccoon eye look.
 If you are less than 10 feet from the subject, you can use your built-in Flash or hot shoe flash to fill those shadows.
 In addition to filling in the shadows, you will get a nice catch light in the eyes.
-You can also use the Flash when you backlight a subject.
-(I wrote about this in an earlier blog post here) This helps them from looking directly into the sun and squinting.
+You can also use Flash when the subject is backlighted by the sun on a subject.
+(I wrote about this in an earlier blog post here) This helps them to avoid looking directly into the sun and squinting.
 Since the shadow side of the face is now towards the camera, a flash can help balance the light.

 Some camp photographers are photography students or recent graduates of photography programs, but not all are photography majors.
 Due to the range of talent, we showed them settings that would help them get more photos in focus that are correctly exposed and have good skin tones.